angelicajuliev/story-newsletter/README.md

 - In the backend side:
     - Django as the framework
     - SQLite as the database
-    - Redis as the broker for async task
+    - Redis as the message broker for async task
-    - Celery for run async task
+    - Celery as task queue
     - Celery beat for running periodical task

 ## Run the project